 6. Cauda Equina Syndrome (CES)

 Another serious condition that can cause pain in the lower back is cauda equina syndrome (CES).
 This rare condition means there is damage to the cauda equina, a nerve bundle under the spinal cord’s end.
-In some cases, people will experience lower back pain, left side only.
+In some cases, people will experience lower left back pain.

-Besides low back pain, CES can also cause there to be radiating pain down the legs.
-The pain can be so severe that people lose control of their bladder and bowels.
+Besides low back pain, CES can also cause radiating pain down the legs that is so severe people lose control of their bladder and bowels.
 In some cases, the anus may also numb.

 5. Kidney Stones

 People who have kidney stones often experience sharp pain in their lower back.
 It can feel like a back pain muscle spasm.
-Lumbar pain can occur when these stones migrate to the urinary tract or bladder.
-There, they can cause discomfort or even block the ureter, the narrow duct that connects the kidneys to the bladder.
+Lumbar pain can occur when these stones migrate to the urinary tract or bladder, where they can cause discomfort or even block the ureter, the narrow duct that connects the kidneys to the bladder.

 Abnormally large stones, however, may require removal surgery.
-The following cause of lower back pain may also need surgery…
+The following cause of lower back pain may also require surgery…

 4. Abdominal Aortic Aneurysms